aversini/envtools/README.md

 envtools help
 ```

-You can also check out a more extensive [online help over here, including FAQs, shortcuts, alias, etc.](http://envtools.surge.sh)
+You can also check out a more extensive [online help hosted over here](http://envtools.surge.sh), including FAQs, shortcuts, alias, etc.

 ## License